readevalprint/sneklang/README.rst

     10
     >>> try:
     ...     multiply_by_2(50)
-    ... except CallTooDeep as e:
+    ... except SnekRuntimeError as e:
     ...     print(f'oh no! "{e}" On line:{e.lineno} col:{e.col}')
     oh no!
 "Sorry, stack is to large.
 The MAX_CALL_DEPTH is 32."
 On line:3 col:15